dastrukar/hideous-helmet/readme.md

 >
 > Alternatively known as "HUD Helmet"
 >
-> This addon is meant to work with the [latest(unstable) version of Hideous Destructor.](https://codeberg.org/mc776/hideousdestructor/archive/main.zip)\
+> This addon is meant to work with the [latest main(unstable) of Hideous Destructor.](https://codeberg.org/mc776/hideousdestructor/archive/main.zip)\
 > *(unless i forgot to update it to work with latest)*

 ![](https://i.imgur.com/DBRthvZ.png)